Dev guideRecipesAPI ReferenceChangelog

 When you request _json, Optimizely Graph returns the entire serialized content item as a JSON object.

-The _json output includes:
+The _json output includes the following:

 • All content properties and values.